chris-martin/top-z/README.md

 $(popup).appendTo('body').zIndex(topZ());
 ```

-In the context of a scrolling element `container` other than the document body:
+Or in the context of a scrolling element `container`:

 ```javascript
 $(popup).appendTo(container).zIndex(topZ(container));